posporus/raspibooth/README.md

 - ✅ **Alternative Access:** Implement access tokens.
 - ✅ **File Validation:** Use `fileId` checksum for browser validation.
 - ✅ **Timeline Configuration:** Allow programmable timelines using YAML files.
-- 🟡 **Configuration**: Introduce configuration files for customizable settings and preferences.
+- ✅ **Configuration**: Introduce configuration files for customizable settings and preferences.
 - ✅ **Uploader**: Implement a mechanism to upload encrypted photos/videos.
 - ✅ **Performance:** Implement multithreading.
-- 🟡 **Notifications:** Add email subscription for upload notifications.
+- ✅ **Notifications:** Add email subscription for upload notifications.
 - 🟡 **Credential Storage:** Option to save credentials in `localStorage`.
 - ✅ **Prototype:** Design and build a compact, wall-mounted prototype.
 - 🟡 **Setup:** Develop a script for configuring the Python project under various conditions.
 - 🟡 **Real-world Testing:** Test the booth at a party.
+- ✅ **local storage** enable the user to store decrypted photopaper in local storage
+- ✅ ** Download and sharing** add functionality to download the photopaper as a moving .gif or still image and implement sharing option.

 ### 🎯 **Milestone 2 - Raspibooth 2**